Battle of Cedar Creek: Casualties

 The official report for the Union listed 644 officers and men killed, 3,430 wounded, and 1,591 captured or missing—a total of 5,665 casualties for the Union side of the battle.
 Both the VI Corps and XIX Corps had over 2,000 casualties, but the VI Corps had more killed and wounded.
 As the principal victims of the surprise attack, the Army of West Virginia had 540 men captured or missing, and 790 of the XIX Corps' 2,383 casualties were captured or missing.
 Crook's Army of West Virginia had two division commanders killed or mortally wounded, colonels Thoburn and Kitching.
 Two Union brigade commanders were killed: Brigadier General Daniel D. Bidwell from the VI Corps, and Colonel Charles Russell Lowell from the Cavalry Corps.

 Confederate casualties, which are less certain, are estimated to be 320 killed, 1,540 wounded, and 1,050 missing (or captured).
 This totals to 2,910, which is far less than the Union casualties.
 The Confederates also lost 300 wagons and ambulances, and 43 artillery pieces (including 20 Union pieces captured in the morning).
 The highest ranking Confederate casualty was Major General Ramseur, an infantry division commander, who was mortally wounded and captured by the 1st Vermont Cavalry Regiment.
 The Union army captured many more soldiers than the 1,591 count, including some soldiers multiple times, but many prisoners escaped in the darkness while their captors searched for more men.
 Among those that escaped was Early's artillery chief, Colonel Thomas H. Carter.

 Aftermath

 Performance and impact

 Three factors contributed to the initial success by the Confederate army.
 First, many of the soldiers in the Union army believed the campaign against Early's army was over, which caused a lack of vigilance.
 Second, the terrain and poor placement of the Union infantry units created a vulnerability that allowed the Confederates to surprise, flank, and outnumber segments of the Union army.
 Third, Union cavalry was misplaced, leaving open the left flank.
 Once the Union cavalry was utilized, it had a crucial role in the Union victory.
-Cavalry accounted for nearly half (ten of twenty-one) of the medal of honor winners at Cedar Creek, even though it had only about one fourth of the men present.
+Cavalry accounted for nearly half (ten of twenty-one) of the Medal of Honor recipients at Cedar Creek, even though it made up only about one fourth of the men present.
 Two days after the battle, Sheridan sought promotions for two cavalry commanders, Merritt and Custer, and one infantry commander, Getty.